bbros-dev/goose/book/src/blog/calibration.md

 #### Flamegraphs

-There are several option in this space.  [cargo-flamegraph] and [pprof-rs] and the pprof-rs integration with Criterion.
+There are a couple of crates in this space:  [cargo-flamegraph] and [pprof-rs] and the pprof-rs integration with Criterion.

 Setup: